-For the fourth quarter of 2017, Cargill achieved a global combined average traceability to mill of 96 percent and 55 percent traceability to plantation.
+For the third quarter of 2018, Cargill achieved a global combined average traceability to mill of 94 percent and 44 percent traceability to plantation.
 Our own plantations and mills in Indonesia are fully traceable.

 We continue to seek ways to improve traceability in China and India, where traceability remains a challenge.
 Cargill Investments (China) Ltd recently participated in the fourth China Roundtable on Sustainable Palm Oil to share best practices in sustainable palm oil production and procurement in China.
 Such discussions are necessary first steps in building suppliers’ trust in sharing traceability information and their understanding of the need for more sustainable supply chains.

 Note: Traceability to plantation is defined as known information about the FFB suppliers; estates (names, parent company name, gps coordinates/addresses, % volumes, certification status), dealers (names, % volumes) and smallholders (number of smallholders, % volumes, certification status).
 RSPO Segregated oil sourced also fits into this category of fully plantation traceable.
 The traceability data included in this report should be considered estimates, and the percentages were calculated based on self-declarations by our suppliers.
 The data covers what we physically delivered and processed.
 Cargill is cooperating with industry partners to develop verification and reporting of traceability information.